 \subsubsection{Rule-Guided Generation}

-Recent studies have consistently shown that current GenAI models—particularly LPTMs—do not exhibit human-like capabilities in conceptual understanding or rule capturing \cite{Tokens2Thoughts2025,Potemkin2025LLM}.
-Although reinforcement learning has been used to enhance reasoning, these improvements mainly reflect behavioral preference tuning rather than genuine comprehension of underlying logic \cite{DRL2025ReasoningLLM}.
-Despite growing skepticism, no fundamentally new paradigm has yet emerged to replace autoregressive generation or sampling-based methods.
+Recent studies have consistently shown that current GenAI models—particularly LPTMs—do not exhibit human-like capabilities in conceptual understanding or rule capturing \cite{Tokens2Thoughts2025}.
+Although reinforcement learning has been used to enhance reasoning, these improvements mainly reflect behavioral preference tuning rather than genuine comprehension of underlying logic. {\cite{DRL2025ReasoningLLM} investigates whether RL with verifiable rewards (RLVR) truly enhances LLM reasoning beyond base models, finding that current RLVR methods do not elicit fundamentally new reasoning patterns but are bounded by the base model's capabilities.} Despite growing skepticism, no fundamentally new paradigm has yet emerged to replace autoregressive generation or sampling-based methods.

 In network optimization and related domains that demand high reliability and structure, we advocate for a practical path forward: rather than chasing elusive general intelligence, we should enhance controllability and generalization by embedding structured, rule-guided mechanisms into GenAI workflows.
 Traditional rule learning typically involves injecting mathematical constraints (e.g., numerical bounds) or system-level rules (e.g., protocol specifications) into loss or reward functions.
 However, this approach heavily relies on expert design and often lacks scalability and adaptability.